azat-co/node-in-production/05-outro.md

 ---

-# React is about simplicity!
+# Containers and AWS are about robustness and flexibility.

 ---